 I have a special interest in Sensory difficulties and the impact this can have on behaviour and daily living.
-I have passed my level 1 Sensory Integration Practitioner training and I am due to complete level 3 in September 2017.
+I have recently attained a PGC in Sensory Integration.

 Within my role I offer various training sessions for parents and other professionals to help them gain a better understanding of the difficulties faced by their child/children and how best they can support them.
 I believe that empowering families and those working with the child is the key to a successful outcome.